richardsonmarkj/Lowrider3/README.md

 The [as-printed](./as-printed) directory contains the 3mf files for everything I printed.
 Files were saved from OrcaSlicer 1.9 which has a different format that is not compatible with earlier versions, but geometry should still load.

+## Learnings

+* Do not overtighten the bearing bolts in the LR3 core.
+I cracked my first core print by doing this.
+However if it had not happened then I would not have the two color core I have now!

+* PETG and PLA do not stick to each other.
+I found this out with the top piece of [as-printed/kobalt-router-mount.3mf](./as-printed/kobalt-router-mount.3mf) as I only have transparent filament in PETG.
+Hmmm...support material

 ## My build measurements

 Work Area: 48" x 24" (1220mm x 610mm)